Processmodifyer/0.34/README.md

 If issues are in the game I am going to code to fix it.

+minecraft classic 0.34 is enchanted version of minecraft classic, i have to make better, this version adds new features, blocks, mobs, mob ai improvement

 Speak with me when our game has issues.

 Private testing is for testing things without playing see wiki to game versions